wmorgan/dcos-docs/1.7/usage/tutorials/jenkins/README.md

 For testing, the first step is to [install Jenkins](https://docs.mesosphere.com/manage-service/jenkins/) like so:

     $ dcos package install jenkins
-    WARNING: Jenkins on DCOS is currently in BETA.
+    WARNING: Jenkins on DC/OS is currently in BETA.
 There may be bugs, incomplete features, incorrect documentation, or other discrepancies.

     If you didn't provide a value for `host-volume` in the CLI,